 I, who had worked so hard, received no special recognition, no special rank.
 Nothing.
 I was furious, how could this injustice take place?

-Fifteen years pass.
-I am at Schipol airport in the Netherlands, on my way home after a successful Five-Day Krav Maga seminar.
+Fast forward fifteen years.
+I am at Schiphol airport in the Netherlands, on my home after a successful Five-Day Krav Maga seminar.
 Students from all over Europe came to train with me.
 Waiting for the El Al Israel Airlines check in, I see him.
-Wow, what a surprise.
+Wow, that a surprise.
 And he is so friendly.

 "What are you doing here?
 I ask.

-He is here with a group of Israelis, they have just run the marathon.
-I ask him in Dutch if he has picked up any of the language, nope, not a word.
+He is here in Holland with a group of Israelis, they have just run the marathon.
+I ask him in Dutch if he has picked up any of the language, Nope, not a word.
 Hmm...

 He asks me what I am doing here.
 I tell him that I have made a career of Krav Maga, earned the rank of 5th dan black belt (at the time) and that I am teaching seminars all over the world.
 He commented along the lines of You have always been such a hard worker, so dedicated, I am not surprised. (so he had noticed!)

-And what about him? is he still training? did he move up the ranks, or still first dan?
+And what about him?
+Is he still training?
+Did he move up the ranks, or still first dan black belt?

 He could not even remember where his black belt diploma was.
 For him it is just something from the past.

 I felt ashamed.
 For years I was upset that we had received the same rank.
-I worked so hard I felt I deserved a higher rank.
-My teacher in his wisdom always told me, "Moshe, your day of glory will come".
+I worked so hard I felt deserved a higher rank than him.
+My teacher in his wisdom always told me, "Moshe, your day of glory will come."